tim-one/tim-one.github.io/psf/silly.md

 About the list of charges in [the ban announcement](https://discuss.python.org/t/three-month-suspension-for-a-core-developer/60250), I don't find them credible enough to bother taking time to refute.
 What's the point?

 This page will not have a temperate tone.
 I believe posting that list was all of unjust, immoral, and unethical.
 I will not pretend otherwise.
-It's bullying, and it's wrong.
+It's bullying, and a gross abuse of power by all involved.
+It's wrong.

 "What can be asserted without evidence can also be dismissed without evidence." - Hitchens's razor